-What we’ve done is help individuals understand that we want to help organizations build the capability themselves.
-It’s not just about hiring us or whoever that might engage in some kind of a facilitation of this event.
-The ultimate goal, whether you’re in strategy or in intelligence, or a brand leader, we ultimately want you to be able to do this yourself.
+Our ultimate goal is to help organizations build this tactical capability themselves.
+It’s not just about hiring us to facilitate this event.
+Whether you’re in strategy, intelligence or brand leadership, we want you to be able to do this on your own.

 PERFORMING WAR GAMING IN-HOUSE

 Some companies perform up to 40 war games a year, but those are half-day scrimmage workshops.
 They typically focus on smaller goals and don’t dig as deep.
 For the big issues, decisions, and transformational business model changes, an intense war game workshop will produce more actionable results.

 Doing this at least a couple times a year should be part of your company culture.

 HOW TO STRUCTURE A BUSINESS WAR GAME